 Funder: Centers for Disease Control - NCEZID

-Summary: Supports partnerships to enhance U.S. capacity to prevent, detect, and respond to emerging and reemerging infectious diseases through infrastructure, training, and emergency response coordination.
+Summary: Supports partnerships to enhance U.S. capacity to prevent, detect, and respond to emerging and reemerging infectious diseases through infrastructure, training, and emergency preparedness.